s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 # ViT-2D-Positional-Embeddings
-### Implementation of various 2D positional encodings for Vision Transformers (ViT).
+## Implementation of Various 2D Positional Embeddings for Vision Transformers (ViT).
 <ul>
   <li>Implemented Positional Encodings: No Position Information, Learnable, Sinusoidal, Relative, and Rope.</li>
   <li>Works by splitting dimensions into two parts and implements 1D positional embeddings on each part.</li>